Decentralized-ID/decentralized-id.github.io/README.md

 >Thanks to those who are working to make our identity experience, and the internet, a better place.

 —Information is not so easily organized in a linear fashion.
-This list is a by-product of an effort to enter the best blockchain, self-sovereign, and decentralized identity links into a database to power a [web-app](https://github.com/infominer33/Crypto-library) for search, navigation by tags, and pages like this with pre-arranged information.
+This list is a by-product of writing a few articles about Hyperledger Indy, which turned into a few more, that resulted in an effort to enter the best blockchain, self-sovereign, and decentralized identity links into a database to power a [web-app](https://github.com/infominer33/Crypto-library) for search, navigation by tags, and pages like this with pre-arranged information.
 The SuperSource will have comments, submissions, ratings and reactions; so that it can become a collabroative effort among anyone who is interested.
 Furthermore, the [Crypto SuperSource](http://crypt0library.net) is a growing collection of all types of crypto related information, not only ID.

-In the mean-time, after gathering all of the links I had already into [one collection](/blockchain-id.toml), I knew I could make an awesome list out of them sooner than a live demo of the app that is in progress.
-Now there are many more links than I began with.
+In the mean-time, after gathering all of the links I had already into [one collection](/blockchain-id.toml), I knew I could make an [awesome list](https://github.com/sindresorhus/awesome) out of them sooner than a live demo of the app that is in progress.
+Now, of course, there are many more links than I began with and it is approaching organization.
+However, this has become a bit more expansive than the Awesome lists, perhaps deserving a category of its own.

-I'm also working on [/awesome-sovrin](https://github.com/infominer33/awesome-decentralized-id/tree/master/awesome-sovrin/README.md) as a place to focus more on the Sovrin\Indy protocol and ecosystem.
-I hope for these 'Awesome' lists to compliment each-other along with [/peacekeeper/blockchain-identity](https://github.com/peacekeeper/blockchain-identity/).
-I'm open to suggestions on how to do that.
+I'm also working on [/awesome-sovrin](https://github.com/infominer33/awesome-decentralized-id/tree/master/awesome-sovrin/README.md) as a place to focus more on the Sovrin\Indy protocol and ecosystem, and have spent some time doing upkeep on [/peacekeeper/blockchain-identity](https://github.com/peacekeeper/blockchain-identity/).
+I hope for these lists to compliment each-other.

-This is still a work in progress, I expect it to mature over the next month or so.
+For now, I'm becoming more familiar with all of this material, and how it fits together in the decentralized identity space.
+This is a work in progress, that I expect to be actively engaged with for the next month or so.
+Within that time it should become a more organized space, and easier for contributors to get involved.

 **Pull Requests Welcome**